menu icon

 Nutrition

-This recipe was originally posted on May 24, 2018, but was republished with new photos and additional information about the recipe in July of 2022.
+This recipe was originally posted on May 24, 2018, but was republished with an updated recipe and new photos in July of 2024.

 • top down view of wannamango cupcakes on a white surface, each of two cupcakes are on square white plate.
 In the top right corner of the frame is a white and peach colored cloth napkin.